top of page

 Reserve auditing is something that requires claims handling expertise.
 Cytron Group LLC can definitely perform a reserve audit for you.
 Depending on your brokerage firms' claims advocates and their backgrounds, you might be able to have them perform this for you.
 But, if you want to guarantee yourself a robust, comprehensive claims reserve audit, don't take any chances and engage an expert.
 Click on the "Reserve Auditing" link above for more details.

-• Injury Triage Service To Reduce Future Experience Modification Rates
+• Injury Triage Service To Reduce Future EMR Rates

-Implementation of an Injury Triage program will help you reduce your Experience Modification Rate 2 renewals from now.
+Implementation of an Injury Triage program will help you reduce your Experience Modification Rating 2 renewals from now.
 And, Injury Triage is an inexpensive service that almost always returns an impressive ROI.

 The Benefits that Telephonic Injury Triage customers enjoy include: